 If you believe your rights with respect to health information have been violated, you may file a complaint with St. Louis Society for the Blind and Visually Impaired.
 To file a complaint with the Society please contact Privacy Officer, 314-968-9000, 8770 Manchester Road, St. Louis, MO 63144.
 All complaints must be submitted in writing.
 You will not be penalized for filing a complaint.

-St. Louis Society for the Blind and Visually Impaired reserves the right to change the terms of this Notice sand to make the revised Notice effective with respect to all protected health information regardless of when the information was created.
+St. Louis Society for the Blind and Visually Impaired reserves the right to change the terms of this Notice and to make the revised Notice effective with respect to all protected health information regardless of when the information was created.
 Any revised notices will be published on our website, www.slsbvi.org, and will be posted at our office located at 8770 Manchester Rd., St. Louis, MO 63144.
 Additionally a paper or electronic copy of any revised notice will be made available to you upon your request.

 If you need assistance, or wish to exercise your Privacy Rights or have questions about this Notice, contact the St. Louis Society for the Blind and Visually Impaired Privacy Officer.